-The following studies demonstrate the optimality of delegation under some specific form of incomplete contracting.
+There are a number of studies demonstrating the optimality of delegation under some specific form of incomplete contracting.
 Beaudry and Poitevin (1995) and Olsen (1996) point out that delegation can make it harder to renegotiate.
 Aghion and Tirole (1997) demonstrate that delegation induces acquisition of useful information for the organization.
-Olsen and Torsvik (2000) show that a firm's ability to learn about the difficulty of the tasks workers engage in will induce the firm to give workers more discretion over tasks and weaker incentives.
 Studies such as Dessein (2002) and Alonso et al. (2008) show that organizations can benefit from delegation because it makes better use of private information.
+Harris and Raviv (2005) study the optimal hierarchical structure in the presence of informational heterogeneity and contract incompleteness.
+Focusing on a trade-off between coordination and motivation, Choe and Ishiguro (2012) demonstrate that the optimal hierarchy depends on the extent to which externalities among a firm's projects require coordination and effort incentives.
 Shin and Strausz (2014) show that delegation mitigates dynamic incentives, when the organization cannot use long term contracts.
-Unlike these studies, we focus on organizational structures and the delegation of information flows rather than decision rights.
+Unlike these studies, we focus on the delegation of information flows rather than delegation of decision rights.